-The proper information provides you with context and understanding.
+The accurate information provides you with context and understanding.
 Therefore, we designed this free calculating tool that can help you acquire the appropriate figures:

 Working with a quantity surveyor on a depreciation schedule is one of the most prudent business decisions you can make.
 In fact, because of the reduction of your taxable income, you’ll have room for allocating resources in other business areas.
-Moreover, once you have the accurate numbers at your disposal, you can invest smarter and use data to make the right assessments.
+Moreover, once you have the accurate numbers, you can invest smarter and use data to make the right assessments.